benborgers/www/posts/eleventy-tailwind.md

 postcss style.css > _site/style.css
 ```

-And this command and create a "production" build of your CSS (with all the unused classes removed):
+And this command and create a "production" build of your CSS (with all the unused classes taken out):

 ```bash
 NODE_ENV=production postcss style.css > _site/style.css